inventory management

 Where it breaks down — and fast:

 The moment you scale past a handful of SKUs, paper becomes the enemy.
 There’s no way to know how much material a batch of 20 candles will consume without doing the math yourself, every single time.
 No alerts when beeswax drops below a week’s supply.
-No way to quickly answer “do I have enough supplies to fulfill this wholesale order?” without digging through pages of notes.
+No way to quickly answer “do I have enough to fulfill this wholesale order?” without digging through pages of notes.

 Worse: if you spill something on your notebook, leave it at the market, or skip updating it during a busy week, your “records” become worse than useless — they’re actively misleading.